 Every case is different and every claimant is unique, so we don't just pass clients through on a conveyor-belt.
 We understand that everyone will need varying levels of support throughout legal proceedings and we always act on that knowledge.

-Firstly, our legal advisers will speak to you regarding your claim to tell you whether they believe you have a case, or simply answer any questions you might have about the claiming process.
+Firstly, our legal advisers will speak to you regarding your case to tell you whether they believe you have a case, or simply answer any questions you might have about the claiming process.

-Following this, if we believe that you are eligible to receive compensation for, we will find an expert solicitor to represent you and help you gain remuneration.
+Following this, if we believe that you are eligible to receive compensation, we will appoint an expert solicitor to represent you and help you gain remuneration.

-A friendly and experienced claims handler will answer any questions you may have at any time throughout your claim and keep you up to date on the progress of your case, and we will appoint and closely liaise with a solicitor from the Law Society Personal Injury panel which specialises in the particular area of law relevant to your accident.
+A friendly and experienced claims handler will answer any questions you may have at any time throughout your case and keep you up to date on the progress of your case, and we will appoint a solicitor who specialises in the particular area of law relevant to your accident.

 Not only are our solicitors professionals, but they are sympathetic to your situation and will explain everything to you in plain English so that you don't have to worry about legal jargon.

 Unfortunately there is no hard and fast answer to this question as, depending on the circumstances of the accident and the nature of any personal injuries suffered, the time taken to achieve a compensation settlement can be anything from a few months to a number of years.

 Often there will be some sort of investigation into the accident, particularly in the case of car accidents and workplace accidents, especially if the incident was serious, and it can take time to achieve full evaluation.

 In certain cases there may even be a court case to determine liability for the accident and although seeking the services of a solicitor is a good idea from the outset, it may only be after a court hearing that a civil claim for damages can be made.